-Content: Overview of foundations and techniques for conducting improvement research and practitioner inquiry.
-The course is designed to prepare the Principal practitioner to conduct high quality improvement cycles aimed at classroom, school, or alternative educational and community environments.
-Use of school-based research methods to analyze site-specific qualitative and quantitative data aimed at collaborative improvement project designs.
-Thorough coverage of these topics is designed to equip school leader-practitioners with the knowledge and skills necessary to select, evaluate, and apply findings from extant research related to personnel, classroom, school, or district levels problems of practice.
-Students will develop an understanding of PDSA cycles of inquiry, designing research questions, conceptual frameworks, methodology, data collection and analysis, and the process of presenting work inside and outside schools.
+Content: Overview of foundations and techniques for collecting and using data for inquiry-based school improvement.
+Introduces several levels of data use and application, moving from state accountability requirements to equalizing access to high standards for all students.
+The course is designed to prepare the Principal practitioner to conduct high quality improvement cycles aimed at classroom and school environments.
+Participants will use improvement science practices to collect, analyze, communicate, and use various forms of data in school visioning, collaborative improvement planning, and decision making.
+Thorough coverage of these topics is designed to equip school leaders with the knowledge and skills necessary to select, evaluate, and apply findings from extant research related to personnel, classroom, school, or district levels problems of practice.